-When two operators have the same precedence, associativity helps to determine which the order of operations.
+When two operators have the same precedence, associativity helps to determine the order of operations.

-Associativity is the order in which an expression is evaluated that has multiple operator of the same precedence.
+Associativity is the order in which an expression is evaluated that has multiple operators of the same precedence.
 Almost all the operators have left-to-right associativity.

 For example, multiplication and floor division have the same precedence.
-Hence, if both of them are present in an expression, left one is evaluates first.
+Hence, if both of them are present in an expression, the left one is evaluated first.

 # Left-right associativity # Output: 3 print(5 * 2 // 3) # Shows left-right associativity # Output: 0 print(5 * (2 // 3))